Project detail

 Compliances that were to be completed previously in trainee's account

-I tested this prototype with 6 crew trainers in store during their break hours in shifts and acheived the following projected impact.
+I tested this prototype with 6 crew trainers in store during their break hours in shifts and achieved the following projected impact.

 This redesign doesn’t reduce screens; it removes work.